 - 1. Education: To reduce anxiety and ensure successful transition to the PMV, the patient, family and all personnel (all shifts) working with the patient should be instructed in the directions for use of the PMV including contraindications, cautions and warnings.
 Review all package inserts and labeling with patient, family and staff.
-Free patient information and clinical inservice videos, CDs and DVDs are available from Passy-Muir Inc. to assist you with your educational efforts. - 2.
-Patient Assessment: The patient should be assessed before, during and after PMV placement for, but not limited to, the following: - Vital signs (e.g., heart rate, respiratory rate, oxygen saturation) - Breath sounds - Change in patient's color and responsiveness - Work of breathing - Tracheal and oral secretion status - Suctioning: It is recommended that both tracheal and oral suctioning be performed as needed.
+Free patient information and clinical inservice videos are available from Passy-Muir Inc. at www.passymuir.com. - 2.
+Patient Assessment: The patient should be assessed before, during and after PMV placement for, but not limited to, the following: - Vital signs (e.g., heart rate, respiratory rate, oxygen saturation) - Breath sounds - · Change in patient's color and responsiveness - Work of breathing - Tracheal and oral secretion status - 3.
+Suctioning: It is recommended that both tracheal and oral suctioning be performed as needed.
 This includes before and after deflating the tracheostomy tube cuff (if present). - 4.
 Cuff Deflation: Slowly deflate the cuff of the tracheostomy tube (if present).
 The patient may need to be suctioned again following cuff deflation to remove secretions that were present on and/or above the cuff.
-The patient with a cuffed tracheostomy tube should be evaluated for a cuffless tracheostomy tube if medically appropriate to eliminate the need for cuff deflation with use of the PMV.
+The patient with a cuffed tracheostomy tube should be evaluated for a cuffless tracheostomy tube if medically appropriate to eliminate the need for cuff deflation with use of the PMV. - WARNING: TRACHEOSTOMY TUBE CUFF MUST BE COMPLETELY DEFLATED BEFORE PLACING THE PMV.
+PATIENT WILL BE UNABLE TO BREATHE IF CUFF IS NOT COMPLETELY DEFLATED.
+PMV CANNOT BE USED WITH FOAM FILLED CUFFED TRACHEOSTOMY TUBES.
+THE PMV CAN BE USED WITH A CUFFED TRACHEOSTOMY TUBE IF THE CUFF IS COMPLETELY DEFLATED AND THE PATIENT HAS SUFFICIENT AIRFLOW AROUND THE TRACHEOSTOMY TUBE AND BULK OF THE DEFLATED CUFF.